SnakeBoss7/Weather_app/README.md

 - Controllers currently read some env vars at module scope.
 If you prefer, move those reads into handlers so they pick up environment changes at runtime.
 - The AI features are optional — they provide fun facts on the Location page and power the Weather chat assistant.

-## Contributing

-PRs welcome.
-For bigger changes, open an issue first describing the change.

-## License

-Add your preferred license.